QuyLe-Minh/DSAtestcase/README.md

 ```
 - Then unzip all files in input_and_output and src to the same folder
 ## 2. main.cpp file
 - Make a copy of your main file (restaurant.cpp) and the paste it to the same folder of the unziped file.
-For simplicity, please rename your copied file to "result.cpp" to make it synthesize with mine.
+For simplicity, please rename your copied file to *result.cpp* to make it synthesize with mine.
 - In main.cpp file I've already made for you, include your result.cpp file you created above.
 ## 3. result.cpp file
 - In simulate funtion, change it to: